acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

 Currently, the system retrieves relevant chunks but then includes the *entire content of the parent file* in the LLM prompt.
 While simple and often effective (as it provides broader context), this can be inefficient.
 If a relevant chunk is found in a large file, the prompt becomes flooded with irrelevant code, which can confuse the LLM and lead to the "lost in the middle" problem where critical information is ignored.

-**The Path Forward:** We will shift to a more surgical approach.
-Instead of sending the entire file, we will assemble context directly from the top-k retrieved chunks.
-We can also experiment with including limited surrounding context, such as the parent function signature or class definition for a given chunk, to provide local awareness without overwhelming the context window.
+**The Path Forward:** Right now, when we find a relevant code snippet, we bring its whole file along for the ride.
+This provides great context, but it's like inviting a friend to a party and having them bring their entire extended family.
+Our next step is to be more surgical.
+Instead of sending the entire file, we will assemble context directly from the top-k retrieved chunks, perhaps including their immediate neighbors (like a parent function or class definition) to provide local awareness without overwhelming the context window.

 ### 3. Exploring Code-Specific Embedding Models